Safety and Security

 - Gunshot Detection devices

 - Personal Wearable Safety devices with GPS – Ripple

 Marist College maintains a long-standing, working relationship with the police agencies that service the College and the surrounding area.
 They are: the Town and City of Poughkeepsie Police Departments, The Dutchess County Sheriff's Office, the New York State Police and the Investigation Section of the NYS Alcohol Beverage Control Board.
 Criminal investigations that involve college students as either crime victims or suspects are coordinated through the Security Office.
 The Office of Safety and Security meets with and shares with these agencies information of interest.
 Agencies readily send officers to College events such as career days, our annual Wellness Fair, and to address small student groups on various law enforcement and crime prevention topics.
 Several officers from various departments serve as members of our faculty teaching College courses on a part-time basis.
 The College, in cooperation with these agencies, also hosts a variety of seminars that bring together law enforcement officers and other human services providers to the campus.

-Suggestions, comments and concerns are always welcomed, as we what to meet or exceed the continuing changing needs and expectations of our community in the area if Safety and Security.
+Suggestions, comments, and concerns are always welcomed, we want to meet the needs and expectations of our community in the area of Safety and Security.
 Please feel free to email Safety@marist.edu or call 845-471-1822.

 At Marist, the safety and wellbeing of our students, faculty, staff, and visitors are always our number one priority.
 Marist Security attempts to integrate itself into the overall educational mission of the College by fostering a sense of cooperation, respect, and teamwork among the campus community.

 |Marist College Safety and Security||Ext.
 5555 or (845) 471-1822|